 The diaphragm is the muscular partition that separates the abdomen and the chest.
 Tearing or disruption of this thin muscle is called a diaphragmatic hernia or diaphragmatic rupture.
 The terms can be used synonymously.
-One form of diaphragmatic hernia, a peritoneal-pericardial diaphragmatic hernia (PPDH) is congenital, and is due to defective development of the diaphragm in the fetus.
-This condition is most often found in puppies or kittens and should be considered separately from the traumatic type of diaphragmatic hernia.
-Congenital diaphragmatic hernias are a recognized problem in Weimeraners and cocker spaniels.
+One form of diaphragmatic hernia, a peritoneal-pericardial diaphragmatic hernia (PPDH) is congenital (present from birth) and is due to defective development of the diaphragm in the fetus.
+This condition is most often found in puppies and should be considered separately from the traumatic type of diaphragmatic hernia.
+Congenital diaphragmatic hernias are a recognized problem in Weimeraners and Cocker Spaniels.

 What causes a diaphragmatic hernia or rupture?

 The most common cause of a diaphragmatic hernia is blunt force trauma.
 This type of trauma can occur after a fall from a high place (such as out of a window), an automobile accident, or a blow to the abdomen.
 Congenital diaphragmatic hernias are less commonly seen.

 What are the clinical signs of diaphragmatic hernia?

 Clinical signs are dependent on the severity of herniation.
 With small tears, or in dogs born with a diaphragmatic hernia, there may be no discernible clinical signs.
 The pet owner may report non-specific symptoms such as mild breathing difficulties, especially when stressed or exercising, and periods of mild gastrointestinal upset.
 In severe or acute cases, there is often respiratory distress, an abnormal heart rhythm, muffled heart and lung sounds, and other signs of systemic shock.
 The abdomen may feel empty when palpated.